nanvel/blog/2017/11/trading.md

 ### Indicators

+Groups:

+- Trend-following (MACD; profitable when markets are moving, lead to whipesaws in trading ranges)
+- Oscillators (Stochastic; profitable in trading ranges, lead to premature and dangerous signals when begin to trend)
+- Miscellaneous

 Some indicators:

 - Blue waves (VuManChu Cipher B)
 - Central Pivot Range

 VWAP - Large institutional buyers and mutual funds use the VWAP ratio to help move into or out of stocks with as small of a market impact as possible.
 Therefore, when possible, institutions will try to buy below the VWAP, or sell above it.
 This way their actions push the price back toward the average, instead of away from it.

+#### Open Interest

+If open interest rises when prices are in a trading range - it is a bearish sign.

 ## Consistent profitability